Livewell with Traditions National Caregivers Month

 What is a family caregiver?

-Also called an informal caregiver, this is an unpaid individual (such as a spouse/life partner, family member, friend, or neighbor) involved in assisting others with activities of daily living and/or medical tasks.
-Family caregivers are usually not medically trained professionals.
-Still, they are often the primary source of support for seniors, the terminally ill, and people with disabilities in the U.S. These unsung heroes help with a range of daily activities, including housekeeping, nursing tasks, personal hygiene, feeding, dressing, and errands.
+Also called an informal caregiver, this is an unpaid individual who is typically not a medically trained professional.
+A family caregiver may be a spouse/life partner, family member, friend, or neighbor.
+In this role, the caregiver assists others with activities of daily living and/or medical tasks that can be performed in the home.
+These unsung heroes are often the primary source of support for seniors, the terminally ill, and people with disabilities in the U.S. They help with housekeeping, nursing tasks, bathing, feeding, dressing, and errands.

 U.S. family caregiver statistics